We are helping autistic people to find and progress in fulfilling employment through our new Tool Up Mentoring programme.

 - Need to learn career skills?

-Employment provides a sense fulfilment, recognition and belonging.
+Employment provides a sense of fulfilment, recognition and belonging.
 Research has shown that employment is central to autistic sense of wellbeing and quality of life, yet 77% of autistic people are unemployed and want to work, 58% among them want and need some help getting into employment.

-Autistic people feel stressed or overwhelmed looking for work.
 Mentoring helps – a little of the right support goes a long way.
 Feeling empathized with, accepted and validated is important.
-Our free mentoring programme is based on research by Damian Milton et al., the prominent autistic autism researcher.
+Our free mentoring programme is based on research by Damian Milton et al.*, the prominent autistic autism researcher.

 Our programme is based on Dr Milton’s study and designed with his participation and the valuable contribution of Dr Susy Ridout, the expert in neurodivergent mentoring.
 It is developed by autistic people for autistic people who are looking to get into meaningful employment or to change careers.